blackfireio/documentation/continuous-profiling-cookbooks/index.rst

 `Continuous Profiling` tab of your environments.

-It lets you visualize the profiling data of a specific application and is composed of several views: flame graph, table view, sandwich view, as well as a split view combining the flame graph and table views.
+It lets you visualize the profiling data of a specific application and is composed of several views: flame graph, table view, as well as a split view combining the flame graph and table views.

 Each view helps make sense of the profiling data for the selected dimension and time frame.
 The available dimensions vary with the runtime profiled.